IntelSoftware/SYCL_101/modern/3_smart_pointers.rst

 std::make_unique
 ================

-To make creation of unique pointers easier and safer, there `was std::make_unique` function introduced.
+To make creation of unique pointers easier and safer, there :code:`was std::make_unique` function introduced.
-It constructs an object of given type and wraps it in a `std::unique_ptr`.
+It constructs an object of given type and wraps it in a :code:`std::unique_ptr`.
 See code below:

 .. code-block:: cpp

    auto ptr = std::make_unique<int>(13);

-This is also the preferable way of creating unique pointers (over using `new` operator).
-The only exception is if you need a custom way to delete the object or are adopting a raw pointer from elsewhere - in that case do not use `std::make_unique`.
+This is also the preferable way of creating unique pointers (over using :code:`new` operator).
+The only exception is if you need a custom way to delete the object or are adopting a raw pointer from elsewhere - in that case do not use :code:`std::make_unique`.

 std::shared_ptr
 ***************

-Similarly like with std::unique_ptr we will start with C++ Reference definition of std::shared_ptr:
+Similarly like with std::unique_ptr we will start with C++ Reference definition of :code:`std::shared_ptr`:

-    `std::shared_ptr` is a smart pointer that retains shared ownership of an object through a pointer.
+    :code:`std::shared_ptr` is a smart pointer that retains shared ownership of an object through a pointer.
     Several shared_ptr objects may own the same object.

 It means that std::shared_ptr is smart pointer with **shared object ownership** semantics.